Seasoned Orlando Federal Crime Attorneys Ready To Assist You

 The need for assertive and aggressive defense becomes even more critical when facing charges for a federal crime.
 The repercussions of federal crime can follow you through life, even if you change jobs or move to another state.

 Federal crime records are also more likely to come up during background checks for education, employment, and social assistance purposes.
 Further, the government lines up investigators, consultants, and experts it believes to be the best, to prepare a case against the defendant, making it more difficult to avoid conviction.

-At Moses and Rooth, Attorneys at Law, we have extensive experience with federal charges against our clients.
-If you need more information on posting bail in federal court, click here to learn more about that process, and how our experience can help you.
+At Moses & Rooth, Attorneys at Law, we have extensive experience with federal charges against our clients.
+If you need more information on what you need to know when facing federal charges, contact our lawyers to learn more about that process, and how our experience can help you.

 Three things to Know about Federal Criminal Charges